ITT-25/assignment-04-markers-realdegrees/README.md

 **Known Issues**
 - No matter which model I tried or how I exported them from blender I couldn't get the model to have textures.
 - The models often invert their rotation briefly, likely due to the way marker position and rotation are calculated.
+- Rotation on the local up axis didn't work so I couldn't get the models to turn towards each other, probably due to them being rotated differently in the model itself and the sample logic doesn't account for that

 ## Sources